Hacking Back the AI-Hacker: Prompt Injection as a Defense Against LLM-driven Cyberattacks: Evaluation Setup

-With an attacker and target machine defined, we evaluate our defense by deploying \NAME on the machine and allowing the \cyberagent to launch an attack on it.
-We now outline the individual setups and describe the evaluation process in detail.
+With an attacker and target machine defined, we evaluate our system by deploying \NAME on the target machine and allowing the \cyberagent to launch an attack on it.
+In the following, we outline the individual setups and describe the evaluation process in detail.

-\textbf{Defender setup:} Given a (vulnerable) target machine (see Section~\ref{sec:vulnmachines}), the defender deploys \NAME on the system.
-We restrict the defender to employing only a single decoy service, which is selected and committed beforehand.\footnote{The defender could configure \NAME with multiple decoy services, potentially increasing the defense success rate.} Before the attack begins, the defender chooses a sabotage routine from either \hackback or \tarpit.
+\paragraph{\textbf{Defender's Setup}} Given a (vulnerable) target machine $\target$ (see Section~\ref{sec:vulnmachines}), the defender deploys \NAME on the system.
+For simplicity, we restrict the defender to using only a single decoy service, which is selected at setup time.\footnote{The defender could configure \NAME with multiple decoy services, potentially increasing the defense success rate.} Before the attack begins, the defender chooses a sabotage routine from either \hackback or \tarpit.
 A defender's configuration (the target machine $\target$) can be summarized by the following triple: